This is an account of the results obtained by companies

 Analysts explain the downward spiral due to lower margins and increasing competition.
 A series of earnings reported feature vast increases in spending and weak guidance.
 All these signs are congruent with other comments about a lack of innovation in FitBit.

-So fare there are no tangible and long-lasting benefits for the business coming from the adoption of the scaled framework.
+So far there are no tangible and long-lasting benefits for the business coming from the adoption of the scaled framework.

-Furthermore, the case study does not suggest there has been any focus on teams autonomy and strong engineering culture.
+Furthermore, there has been any focus on teams’ autonomy and strong engineering culture.

 Volvo Cars was founded in 1927.
 It is headquartered in Gothenburg, Sweden. it has around 40,000 employees and produces around 700,000 cars per year.

 In software development, it employs about 10,000 people with about 150 million lines of code per car.
 Nowadays cars are steadily becoming “computers on wheels”.